abnermtj/Cheruton/storyline.md

 - You receive parchment from unknown sender
 - First clue to the secret of the castle
 - Consider companions!
+- Start of your life as an adventurer!

 Major Areas
-- Mountainous Region
+- Home Town
-   - Weather: Snow
+   - Mining/merchanting town
+   - Caves where parents dig for magic stones at night
+   - Powerplant, small river and bridge

 - Seaside Town
    - Weather: Rainy
    - UnderWater Cave in the sea

+- Mountainous Region
+   - Weather: Snow

 - Castle
    - Sub-obstacle rooms